damastahandi/metabasemysqlngx/README.md

-# metabasemysqlngx
+# Metabase with MySQL Database and Nginx + Tomcat, Redis, and PhantomJS
-Metabase with MySQL and Nginx
+Metabase with MySQL and Nginx + Tomcat, Redis, and PhantomJS